 Growth and Expansion

 With support from providers and administration, our inpatient and ambulatory pharmacy services have grown considerably over the past several years.
 Most recently, this includes significant investment into our Transitions of Care service to improve quality and safety for our patients.
-Our ambulatory care pharmacists have continued to expand into several unique areas including rheumatology, allergy and post-acute care/home health.
+Our ambulatory care pharmacists have continued to expand into several unique areas including rheumatology, allergy, specialty pharmacy and post-acute care/home health.

 Providers and nurses at St. Peter’s Health are consistently reliant upon and supportive of pharmacists as a member of the team.
 In the ambulatory care setting our providers have helped facilitate several Collaborative Practice Agreements with pharmacists to improve chronic disease state management as well as other patient care initiatives.
 Preceptors frequently comment on how appreciative they are to have such cooperative relationships with our health care teammates.

 We are committed to tailoring the program to each resident’s interests.
 This is done in several ways, including research project selection, use of elective time, committee participation, teaching opportunities and administrative projects.
 Research projects are tailored to a resident’s areas of interest whenever possible.
 In the past, we have had several residents create new services (and pharmacy positions) using their research data as justification for expansion.